-Social Prescribing is a free service helping residents access non-medical help right in here in the community.
-Residents who have unmet social needs can now be referred to a Social Prescribing Link Worker.
+Social Prescribing is free service helping residents access non-medical help right in here in the community.
+Residents who have unmet social needs can now be referred to Social Prescribing Link Worker.

 Runnymede's Social Prescribing service enables people to better access non-medical help in their local community.

 Residents who have unmet social, emotional and practical needs can now be referred to Social Prescribing Link Worker who will listen to their requirements and expertly guide them to variety of suitable services in the borough.

 Information and signposting not only helps residents take control of their specific situation but also improves the usage of local community services that can support health and wellbeing.

 Adults over 18 years of age who are not already attending Locality Hub (for frail people over 65 years old)

 Link workers can help residents to access all of the following

 specialists in Benefits/Budgeting advice